IMPRENSA TRAINDO POVO:

 polícia bruta, gás, sangue, chamas; TV turca é só pinguins.

+Turkish media outlets have been slammed for their coverage of the ongoing protests in the country.
+As water cannons and tear gas were unleashed on thousands of protesters, injuring scores, local media chose to air a documentary on penguins.
 As the unrest unfolded on Friday and Saturday, Turkish media did not cover the violent police clashes, instead broadcasting nature and history documentaries, and cooking shows.
 “We are watching the news from CNN International: Protesters, tear gas, and police hitting people.
 Then we checked CNN Turkey and there was a penguin documentary.
 So, I can't comment!”
 TV talk show host and producer Ozgur Cakit told RT.
 Other networks briefly mentioned the protests, but failed to cover the violent clashes in which scores were injured.
 Angered and outraged locals turned to the Internet to share information and vent frustration – Twitter and Facebook were one of the few ways to read news on the latest developments.
 In response, Turkish Prime Minister Tayyip Erdogan condemned social media’s role in the riots, singling out what he called the “scourge” of Twitter.
 “There is now a menace which is called Twitter," Erdogan said on Sunday, dismissing the protests as organized by extreme elements.
 "The best examples of lies can be found there.
 To me, social media is the worst menace to society."
 It was through Twitter that activists spread the word to gather in support of the demonstrations, until the issue could no longer be ignored.
 Local channels then had to play catch-up, trying to make up for lost airtime.